Kevin-Shiuan/embed-os-system-labs-Spring2023/hw3/readme.md

-# this program was tested on a laptop running wsl2 debian in windows
+# this program was tested on a laptop running wsl2 debian on windows

 1. ## change name to 'Pixel 7' for gatt server program running on phone or modify ble.c accordingly